fwarg/queriocity/README.md

 # IMAGE_MODEL=                           # optional model name/alias sent to the server
 # IMAGE_TIMEOUT_MS=300000                # generation/edit timeout (default 5 min); catches a stuck
 #                                        # diffusion server without cutting off slow renders
+# IMAGE_STORAGE_DIR=/images              # where generated images are written (default: /tmp/queriocity/images).
+#                                        # In Docker this MUST point at a mounted volume — the default lives
+#                                        # inside the container and every image is lost on the next restart.
+#                                        # docker/compose.yml already sets it to /images and mounts ./data/images.

 # ── SearXNG ───────────────────────────────────────────────────────────────────
 SEARXNG_URL=http://localhost:4000  # url to your searxng instance